The Churchie Emerging Art Prize 2021

 Ohni Blu

-Ohni Blu was born in Central West Queensland on the traditional lands of Koa People and now resides on the traditional lands of the Gadigal People of the Eora Nation.
-They are an emerging interdisciplinary artist, curator, and events producer with a love of collaboration.
-Their work negotiates personal narratives across LGBTIQ+ identity, chronic health, and disability, and their practice explores themes of community care, radical healing, and vulnerability.
+Ohni Blu was born in Central West Queensland on the traditional lands of Koa People and resides on the traditional lands of the Gadigal People of the Eora Nation.
+Their work negotiates personal narratives across LGBTIQ+ identity, chronic health, and disability, and explores themes of community care, radical healing, and vulnerability.
 Blu holds a Bachelor of Visual Arts (Hons) from Sydney College of the Arts and is currently undertaking a Master of Social Work at Western Sydney University.
-They have exhibited both nationally and internationally and recent exhibitions include PICA, Casula Powerhouse, c3 Contemporary, The Powerhouse Museum, and Verge Gallery.
+Recent exhibitions include PICA, Casula Powerhouse, C3 Contemporary, Powerhouse Museum, and Verge Gallery.

 Riana Head-Toussaint